A Simple and Correct Even-Odd Algorithm for the Point-in-Polygon Problem for Complex Polygons: The even-odd algorithm

 The question remains if this method always yields the correct result under all possible circumstances.
 If the skipped vertex lies on the negative x-axis then the auxiliary line will not be considered for intersection, since none of the original edges could have intersected the positive x-axis.
 So all cases that have to be looked at involve one or more vertices on the positive x-axis.
 The skipped vertices can never change from the positive to the negative x-axis since this would have been caught in the first step of the algorithm.

-So all auxiliary edges that intersect the x-axis are created from the following order of vertices: $P_{u}$ which does not lie on the x-axis, $P_{v}$\footnote{Of course there could be more than just one vertex on the x-axis but they are all skipped and the same auxiliary edge is created no matter how many additional vertices are on the x-axis.} which does lie on the positive x-axis and $P_{w}$ which does not lie on the x-axis.
-Each of the vertices $P_{u}$ and $P_{w}$ can lie in one of the four quadrants around the point $Q$ and therefore there exist $4*4=16$ different versions of the auxiliary edge that have to be considered.
+So, all auxiliary edges that intersect the x-axis are created from the following order of vertices: $P_{u}$ which does not lie on the x-axis, $P_{v}$\footnote{Of course there could be more than just one vertex on the x-axis but they are all skipped and the same auxiliary edge is created no matter how many additional vertices are on the x-axis.} which does lie on the positive x-axis and $P_{w}$ which does not lie on the x-axis.
+Each of the vertices $P_{u}$ and $P_{w}$ can lie in one of the four quadrants around the point $Q$ and therefore there exist $4\times 4=16$ different versions of the auxiliary edge that have to be considered.
 This number can be further reduced to $10$ because six of these versions are created by switching start and end vertex and do not have to be considered as a separate case.

-In table \ref{auxiliaryTable} all possibilities of the locations of $P_{u}$ and $P_{w}$ are shown as well as the desired intersection count and the actual intersection count of the algorithm.
+All possibilities of the locations of $P_{u}$ and $P_{w}$ are shown in Table~\ref{auxiliaryTable} as well as the desired intersection count and the actual intersection count of the algorithm.
 It is clear by looking at the table that the algorithm satisfies the desired result for each possible scenario.
 Therefore the auxiliary line is indeed a correct substitute for the original edges.

-This leads to the conclusion that the provided algorithm can correctly determine if there is an even or an odd number of intersections with the polygon.
+This leads to the conclusion that the algorithm provided can correctly determine if there is an even or an odd number of intersections with the polygon.

 $\square$